 Tap Tempo is a method of finding the right tempo for your instrumental so that the whole session is in that tempo, and your delay and other effects are perfectly in sync.
 Through this article, I’ll teach you this method, and my own personal method that you can also use, either to balance the tempo you got with Tap Tempo, or to confirm it.

 Tap Tempo Setup Guide

-The first step is to import your instrumental, either by dragging it in from your File Explorer, or by going to File on your above options (top right corner of your screen),
+The first step is to import your instrumental, either by dragging it in from your File Explorer, or by going to File on your above options (top left corner of your screen),

 click “Import” then “audio file”,

 then go to the folder with your instrumental and import it (make sure all the configurations are set right).

 The second step is to play the instrumental in the session, then the main event, which is setting your tempo.

 You do so by going to Project